 Students must adhere to the school Behaviour Management Code at all times.

 Show a high standard of team work and actively participate in all aspects of academy life.

 Represent SAASTA at school and in the community in a positive manner.
 Wear your uniform with pride and with a high manner of respect.

 Show a high standard of respect and courtesy toward all staff, students, coaches and visitors.
 Students must conduct themselves with a high standard of sportsmanship in all aspects of practice and competition.

 SAASTA Connect is a course for year 7-9 students to prepare them for possible inclusion into the SAASTA program when they are in year 10.
 Students will complete tasks with an emphasis on connection to culture through history, sport and art, with support from our Aboriginal Secondary Education Transition Officers (ASETO).
-Students will also develop leadership skills through being a voice for Aboriginal students and representing the school at community events.
+Students will also develop leadership skills through being a voice for First Nations students and representing the school at community events.
 Students are expected to demonstrate positive attendance, behaviour and respect through all of their schooling, in line with SAASTA expectations.

 This year, CBHS welcomes the Clontarf Foundation to the school.
 This program targets improving the education, discipline, life skills, self esteem and employment prospects for First Nations boys.
 Through a supported safe space in the school, they can access the room before school, after school, at lunch and recess to connect with Clontarf staff members and work their way towards attending camps and excursions, community events and carnival against other Clontarf academies.

 CBHS supports students to attend community events that are important to First Nations students.
 These include Close The Gap Day, Reconciliation Week, NAIDOC Week, Nunga Tag and other significant events important to the First Nations community.
 The school also engages with community members to be involved in these events.

 For more information about First Nations Education or to enquire about how we can best support your child please don’t hesitate to contact our team on 8329 9700.